 The only thing a Bootstrap grid row can contain is Bootstrap grid columns.

-There’s no single class to indicate that a given tag should act as a grid column, but many.
+There are many classes to indicate that a given tag should act as a grid column.
 Thankfully, the naming convention is very sensible, and they all start with

 Firstly, you can just use